Andrea writes on various topics from dating, couples, astrology, weddings, interior design, and gardens. She studied film and writing.

 Hold onto your seats, we’re about to go deep into a world of theory and new age esoteric material.
-Granted, twin flame theory is ancient, not anything particularly new.
-"A Twin flame is a spiritual concept describing a special soul connection between two souls.
+Granted, the twin flame theory is ancient, not anything particularly new.
+A Twin flame is a spiritual concept describing a special soul connection between two souls.
 The twin flames are thought to be a template for an ancient/eternal type of relationship between lovers of any and all races or genders.

 Opening Up Your Other Flame

 We all have aspects to us that have introversion and extroversion.
-The simplest way to know how you lean is ask yourself this: do you get more energy and peace from being around people or do you get more energy and peace by exploring ideas by yourself?
-What sounds worse -- a whole week completely spent around people or completely by yourself?
+The simplest way to know how you lean for your top function is to ask yourself this: do you get more energy and peace from being around people or do you get more energy and peace by exploring ideas when you’re alone?
+What sounds worse — a whole week completely spent around people or completely spent by yourself?
 This is the first thing you really need to know about yourself.
 This will help you to know what you are dominated by.
-Being dominated by extroverted intuition is a whole heck of a lot different than extroverted feeling, and so on.
+Being dominated by extroverted-intuition is a whole heck of a lot different than introverted-feeling, and so on.

 INFJs go too fast in their heads to keep up with their bodies.
 What the INFJ needs to do is slow down and think about how their body works, how it feels, and how they can express their emotions through it.
-The INFJ needs to perform in some fashion that helps bring out the aspects they tend to bury within.
-This is difficult because introversion is automatically introspective.
-Their in tune with their personal voice, but the expression of it through their body and emotions gets complicated -- to say the least.
+The INFJ needs to express the aspects they tend to bury within.
+This is difficult because introversion is automatically introspective; introversion dominates INFJ.
+This personality type is in tune with their personal voice, but the expression of it through their body and emotions gets complicated — to say the least.

 It's in Your DNA